Disclosure: I was given the premium access upgrade for the purpose of this review, however, my opinions remain my own honest thoughts

-Monkey is 3 and half and I’m always looking for ideas to help me to help him with his speech, and, as time goes on, with his reading and writing – well I’ve found the perfect one stop shop.
-For example, there are a wide range of educational guides to help us parents teach our children to read using phonics, as well as lots of information as the children progress through school.
-I can see me using Twinkl for some years to come.
+My son is 3 and a half and I’m always looking for ideas to help me to help him with his speech, and, as time goes on, with his reading and writing – well I’ve found the perfect one-stop-shop.
+For example, there is a wide range of educational guides to help us parents teach our children to read using phonics, as well as lots of information as the children progress through school.
+I can see myself using Twinkl for some years to come.

-We’re currently trying to help Monkey with his number recognition and I was thrilled to find a whole series of number cards with Spring themes – 1 Lamb, 4 Butterflies etc.
+We’re currently trying to help him with his number recognition and I was thrilled to find a whole series of number cards with Spring themes – 1 Lamb, 4 Butterflies etc.

 I could go on and on but I’d rather you go and have a look yourself – you will be impressed and I’m sure you’ll find lots to keep you and your printer busy 🙂 and I bet, you too, will upgrade to the full premium service.